lal0904/YanrongWu-PHBS_MLF_2019/Final Group Project/README.md

 ![US_Business_Cycle](https://github.com/YanrongWu/YanrongWu-PHBS_MLF_2019/blob/master/Final%20Group%20Project/Figures/US_Business_Cycle.png)

-According to the table, we can define the period between the peak and through of an cycle can be defined as recession.
+According to the table, we can define the period between the peak and through of an cycle as recession interval.
 For example, the ***December 1969*** is a peak of an cycle and ***February 1970*** is the through of the same cycle.
 As a result, we can define the ***December 1969 to February 1970*** as an recession.

 Our process model of the fact is class all the date between an recession as 1 and 0 for others, which means that all ***y*** during the interval like ***December 1969 to February 1970*** is 1 and the others is 0